Congress Lands West of Miami River: The survey

 The survey commenced in 1798.
 Land was to be systematically surveyed into square "townships", six miles (9.656 km) on a side created by lines running north–south intersected by east–west lines.
 Townships were to be arranged in north–south rows called ranges.
 These townships were sub-divided into thirty-six "sections" of one square mile (2.59 km²) or 640 acres.
 These ranges, townships, and sections were to be systematically numbered.
 The First Principal Meridian was established to run northward from the confluence of the Great Miami River and the Ohio River.
 Ranges were numbered east and west from this meridian.
 Townships east of the meridian were numbered from south to north, starting at the Great Miami River.
 Townships west of the meridian were numbered from south to north starting at the Ohio River.
 Thus, townships in adjacent ranges rarely have the same number.
 Sections in each township are numbered according to the plan adopted in the Act of May 18, 1796.
 The Ohio Enabling Act of 1802 established the western boundary of the state along the First Principal Meridian.

 Land sales

 Section 4 of the Land Act of May 18, 1796 provided that the lands in the survey area be sold at Cincinnati.
 The Land Act of May 10, 1800 established a Federal Land Office at Cincinnati for sales of these lands.
-Sales were also conducted from the nation's capital at the General Land Office.
+Sales were also conducted from the nation's capital at the United States General Land Office.
 Local offices were eventually closed.
 The State of Ohio also eventually sold lands granted to them by the federal government, such as section 16 of each township.